Nephew: Here is one thing you can’t disagree with. And yet, you will, because that’s what you do. You live to disagree with people.

 Nephew: Alright.
 Can someone with poor health be happy?

-I’m not saying that.
-It is feasible that someone with chronic poor health, perhaps even chronic pain, might eventually come to terms with their illness and return to the same level of core happiness they had before.
-Naturally, they’d give anything to be well again, but that doesn’t mean their core happiness is not healthy.
+Uncle: It is feasible that someone with chronic poor health, perhaps even chronic pain, might eventually come to terms with their illness and return to the same level of core happiness they had before.
+Though naturally, they’d give anything to be well again.
+But I don’t know.

-Again, it is feasible that a person suffering the pain, anguish and fear of a terminal illness, and who is terribly unhappy, might still consider themselves to be leading a happy life.
+Uncle: Gosh, again, I don’t know.
+It is feasible that a person suffering the pain, anguish and the fear of their terminal illness, and who is terribly unhappy as a result, might still consider themselves to be leading a happy life.

 Uncle: Underneath their bucket-load of misery their core happiness might still be intact.
 They might still consider that despite their suffering, live is worth living.
 But I don’t know.
 I haven’t asked heaps of people with chronic pain or terminal illness how happy they are.
 Nor will I.